Marriott Claims Service Corp

 No

-The table below reports the frequency at which Marriott Claims compliantly sends X12 835 EORs to daisyBill clients.
+The table below shows how often Marriott Claims sends X12 835 EORs to daisyBill clients within the required timeframes.

 14%